squashmvp/BKSPRHBeta/README.md

 5. Grunty Text still plays in Hub World
 6. No Boss Battle in What Boat
 7. Main Surprise at end held until alpha due to Jiggy implementation bugs
+8. Note door on Grand Piano doesn't work.
+Let's all just pretend its a 100 Note Door.

 To apply this patch.
 Use the online patcher noted below or proceed with your own personal preferences.